Confronting Antisemitism: Empowering Our Students & Ourselves

-Participants will learn and workshop:
+Participants will learn and workshop classroom strategies for:

-- Understanding, identifying, and responding to antisemitism
+- Understanding, coping with, and responding to antisemitism

 - Building student and communal resilience

-- Empowering their students and themselves
+- Empowering students

 This series will run multiple times and for multiple audiences over the course of the year.